 - Additional information about laws governing minimum age to purchase and possess firearms is contained in our summary on the Minimum Age to Purchaser and Possess Firearms. ⤴︎

-- Additional information about laws limiting sales to prohibited individuals is contained in our summary on Gun Trafficking & Straw Purchases. ⤴︎
+- Additional information about laws limiting sales to ineligible individuals is contained in our summary on Trafficking & Straw Purchasing. ⤴︎